Elie Wiesel Foundation for Humanity

-Elie Wiesel and his wife founded the Elie Wiesel Foundation in 1986, the same year he received the Nobel Prize for Peace, using the award money from the prize to fund the organization.
-Wiesel has experienced inequality first hand through the Holocaust and has been working in several different areas involving the Holocaust.
+Elie Wiesel and his wife Marion Wiesel founded the Elie Wiesel Foundation in 1986, the same year he received the Nobel Peace Prize, using the Nobel Prize award money to fund the organization.
+Wiesel had experienced inequality first hand through the Holocaust, and worked in several different areas involving the Holocaust.

 The Foundation's mission statement, created in remembrance of the Holocaust, is "to combat indifference, intolerance and injustice through international dialogue and youth-focused programs that promote acceptance, understanding and equality."
-Wiesel has dedicated the foundation to bringing together people from all over the world to share ideas on political, cultural, religious, and academic boundaries.
+Wiesel dedicated the foundation to bringing together people from all over the world to share ideas on political, cultural, religious, and academic boundaries.
 The foundation organizes contests, awards, and conferences for youths in both the United States and other countries experiencing cultural conflicts.

-In the news
+Their son Elisha Wiesel is the Chairman of the Board of the Elie Wiesel Foundation for Humanity, which as of 2024 he was seeking to "reboot."

+History

+He shared his experiences in the Holocaust in his memoir, Night, and his name can be seen in the U.S. Holocaust Memorial Museum in Washington, D.C.

 The foundation had approximately $15 million in investments managed by Bernard Madoff Investment Securities, which was lost when Madoff's company defrauded its investors of $50 billion in 2008.
 However, Wiesel would not let this setback prevent the foundation from holding to its mission.
-Wiesel has shared his experiences in the Holocaust in his memoir, Night, and his name can be seen in the U.S. Holocaust Memorial Museum in Washington, D.C.